Instrument Panel Overview

 - Your Model S.

 - The power meter displays real-time power usage.
-During acceleration, the bar fills to the right with a gray color (or white if the display is dark) to represent power being used.
+During acceleration, the bar fills to the right to represent power being used.
 During deceleration (when Model S is moving and you release your foot from the accelerator pedal), the bar fills to the left with a green color to represent power being fed back to the Battery by regenerative braking (see Regenerative Braking).

 Indicator lights display along the top of the instrument panel to show status and alert you of specific vehicle conditions.